kristinemlarson/gnssrefl/tests/use_cases/use_tgho.md

 ## Data Summary

 Station tgho is operated by Geonet (GNS) in New Zealand.
-It is located on a platform in Lake Taupo and currently records GPS (L1 and L2 only) and Glonass.
+It is located on a platform in Lake Taupo and currently records only standard GPS and Glonass signals.

 ## Take a Quick Look at the Data